JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 Overall, the best model is definitely the tuned Random Forrest Regressor Model.
 There was still some bias in the model, but by far it out performed the linesr regression model.

 # Limitations & Next Steps
-There were no limitations theoughout this project.
+There were no limitations throughout this project.

 # For further information
 For any additional questions, please contact davydronez@gmail.com